 What are my timeline and funding needs?

 How much time can you commit to another degree?
 On the surface, a Master’s program may appear as the more economical choice.
 Master’s programs require fewer credits and take less time to complete than a Ph.D. program.
 Many Master’s programs can be completed in two years and often in part-time status, while Ph.D. programs can take approximately 5 to 6 years to finish in full-time status.

 Many students find that a master’s will help them advance to a higher pay scale in their current job.
 If this is their primary motivation for seeking a graduate degree, then the master's degree is enough to get them to their desired income level.

 Although they take longer, many Ph.D. programs provide funding to allow students the financial freedom to focus on their studies and research.
 Students also benefit from working closely with an accomplished faculty member who can provide a more thorough and well-connected introduction to the industry.
 Also, students have the opportunity to build up their own professional network and work portfolio by attending and presenting at conferences, writing and publishing articles, and working as a course instructor while finishing their degree.

-While they may require more investment in terms of time, the experiences earned while completing a Ph.D. are valuable and help build a substantial and impressive résumé.
+While they may require more investment in terms of time, the experiences earned while getting a doctorate are valuable and help build a substantial and impressive résumé.